 Hundreds of prisoners on death row or serving life in jail in Sri Lanka are staging a hunger strike.

+They are trying to try to persuade the government to set them free or commute their sentences.
 Around 600 prisoners at Columbo's Welikada jail refused food on Monday, and there are reports of similar protests in two other prisons.

 Despite the large number of prisoners on death row, Sri Lanka has not carried out capital punishment since 1977.